-Due to most of the revenue came from retail channels which contribute 86.86 percent, 90.41 percent, and 92.73 percent of total revenue in 2019, 2020 and 2021 accordingly, SPVI focus the store expansion in the area contained of high purchasing power population and convenience for customers.
+Due to most of the revenue came from retail channels which contribute 90.41 percent, 92.73 percent, and 93.28 percent of total revenue in 2020, 2021 and 2022 accordingly, SPVI focus the store expansion in the area contained of high purchasing power population and convenience for customers.
 The company considered location only on prime area in building or shopping plaza to ensure the visibility and able to lead traffic to stores.
 Moreover, SPVI also considered expansion for all kinds of stores including U Store which is the distribution channel for Apple Product.
 This channel targeted to University Students, Professors and Institution Staffs who have need the product for educational purposes.
-As well as, the expansion for Mobi Stores where sell both Apple's iOS and Non-Apple Smart Phone, AIS Shop by Partner and AIS Telewiz as per licensing by Advance Wireless Network Company.
+As well as, the expansion for Mobi Stores where sell both Apple's iOS and Non-Apple Smart Phone, AIS Shop by Partner as per licensing by Advance Wireless Network Company and AIS Telewiz.

 In 2020, the Company has joined with AIS to open A-Store located in Universities to sell Apple products and provided the same service as AIS shop.
 This kind of store targeted to university student and institution officers.
-This joined business made SPVI became more competitive from the variety of retail channels in 2021 including iStudio by SPVI, iBeat by SPVI, Mobi, U Store by SPVI, AIS Shop by Partner, AIS Telewiz, AIS Buddy and A-Store.
+This joined business made SPVI became more competitive from the variety of retail channels in 2022 including iStudio by SPVI, iBeat by SPVI, Mobi, U Store by SPVI, AIS Shop by Partner, AIS Telewiz, AIS Buddy and A-Store.

-Even if, in the past year, the retail stores located in shopping plaza and university has been affected by the epidemic situation of the Corona Virus (COVID-19) but the Company still maintain the competitiveness by kept providing full service and expanded more into E-Commerce and Social Media Commerce.
+Even if, in the past year, the epidemic situation of the Corona Virus (COVID-19) has improved but the Company still maintain the competitiveness by kept providing full service and expanded more into E-Commerce and Social Media Commerce.